Thursday 26 February 2015

 Wednesday 24th December 2014

-The weather forecast for my final day in the Lakes was pleasantly better than the endless rain that I had endured for the previous couple of days as the temperature began to drop.
+The weather forecast for my final day in the Lakes was pleasantly better than the endless rain I had endured for the previous couple of days as the temperature began to drop.
 With the best weather forecast in the east of the National Park I took this as a hint to go to the Far Eastern Fells and do a walk, with a minor alteration, that I’d originally planned to do last autumn until the pressures of work prevented me from finding the time.
-It was still a rather gloomy day, but it was fantastic to be able to go to the top of a mountain after rain had kept me off the tops earlier in the week, and especially after a year spent away from the Lake District.
+It was still a rather gloomy day, but it was fantastic to finally be able to go up to the top of a mountain after rain had kept me off the tops earlier in the week, and especially after a year away from the Lake District.
 After driving around to Mardale Head I crossed the Mardale Beck and walked on a good path that gave me an early moment of enjoyment on this walk.
-However, this path soon deteriorated into a muddy trail that led all the way up to Blea Water, described by Wainwright as one of the finest tarns in Lakeland, set amongst crags in wild and romantic surroundings.
+However, this path soon deteriorated into a muddy trail that led me all the way up to Blea Water, described by Wainwright as one of the finest tarns in Lakeland, set amongst crags in wild and romantic surroundings.

 After touching the summit cairn I turned towards Nan Bield Pass and followed a wide path across the gloriously rock-covered terrain.
-This is just this sort of path that the Lake District abounds in and yet is always thrilling and enjoyable to walk upon, especially as there is nowhere else in England that has rugged mountain paths such as these.
+This is just this sort of path that the Lake District abounds in and yet is always thrilling and enjoyable to walk upon, especially as there is nowhere else in England with rugged mountain paths such as these.
 This fabulous path leads to Nan Bield, described by Wainwright as the finest of Lakeland passes, and there I turned right onto a glorious path that zigzags steeply down the hillside into the Kent Valley that I have only once previously visited, in 2004 when I did a round of the valley.
 Once I had descended the zigzags this walk deteriorated with the path as I slowly dropped into the sodden valley.

 The light was too dull and the length of the walk down the valley was too long for me to really enjoy this section of the walk.
 As the gradient levelled and merged into farmland the ground became saturated after all the rain that had fallen over the previous days, so I got rather wet feet as I made my way slowly down the valley until eventually, finally, I reached civilisation at Overend.
 At the second collection of houses, Hallow Bank, I turned left and climbed the steep hillside behind.
 The initial section of this climb was fun as the ground was varied with scattered small outcrops, bracken and trees, but once I reached a wall everything fell apart.
 My Wainwright guide had recommended going through the second, higher gap in the wall, but there wasn’t a path to this gap, and hardly a path beyond either gap.
 Beyond the wall the ground was considerably less interesting as if sheep had free reign in this area, and with no sign of any paths I struggled up the dreary grassy slopes.

 Harter Fell is a great mountain, but I had just approached it from its most tedious side so with haste I turned towards its best approach: that via Nan Bield Pass.
 This is a fabulous path in any weather, and I have been on it in all of them.
-I had enthused over the path that leads down to Nan Bield from Mardale Ill Bell earlier in this walk, but this path from Harter Fel to Nan Bield is so much better in its abundance of rock and in the splendour of its view towards Mardale Ill Bell and High Street.
+I enthused over the path that leads down to Nan Bield from Mardale Ill Bell earlier in this walk, but this path from Harter Fell to Nan Bield is so much better in its abundance of rock and in the splendour of its view towards Mardale Ill Bell and High Street.
 What makes Nan Bield the finest pass in the Lake District is the magnificence of the four paths that lead up to it and on this walk I was able to enjoy all of them by turning right when I reached the pass.
-The path down to Small Water from Nan Bield is another fabulous path with rock scattered everywhere and tremendous views over the tarn to Haweswater.
-As I passed Small Water the light was beginning to diminish so I didn’t want to linger on this fabulous path amongst such stunning mountains.
+The path down to Small Water from Nan Bield is also fabulous with rock scattered everywhere and tremendous views over the tarn to Haweswater.
+As I passed Small Water the light was beginning to diminish so I didn’t linger on this fabulous path amongst stunning mountains.

 There were moments on this walk that weren’t particularly great, but whenever I was anywhere near Nan Bield Pass the walk was absolutely top-rank and showed me exactly what I had been missing all year.
 My last mountain walk of 2014 was a good one in an amazing place with some great moments on two fabulous mountains separated by a mountain pass that must rank as not only one of the finest in the Lake District but possibly anywhere.